1. Output information

 6. Methods used to produce multi-factor productivity data

-In the growth accounting framework, the contribution of labour (QALI) to changes in economic output takes account of changes in labour composition or "quality" of the employed labour force, as well as changes in the "volume" of labour measured by hours worked.
+In the growth accounting framework, the contribution of labour (CALI) to changes in economic output takes account of changes in labour composition or the quality of the employed labour force, as well as changes in the volume of labour, measured by hours worked.

-The QALI index is calculated by multiplying log changes in hours worked by income weights.
-The income weights reflect the shares of different types of labour of the total wage bill.
-As more educated workers earn more on average, they will get a higher weight in the QALI index, and so on average, an increase in the hours worked by highly educated workers would translate into an increase in labour composition or "labour quality".
+The CALI index is calculated by multiplying log changes in hours worked by income weights.
+The income weights reflect the shares of different types of labour in the total wage bill.
+As more educated workers earn more on average, they will get a higher weight in the CALI index, and so on average, an increase in the hours worked by highly educated workers would translate into an increase in labour composition or "labour quality".

 Movements in capital inputs (VICS) are captured through capital services, which measure the flow of services that different types of assets provide to the production process.
-Conceptually, this is analogous to the treatment of labour input insofar as user-cost weights are given to different forms of capital (such as machinery and software) to reflect their estimated contribution to the production process.
-However, unlike labour, where hours worked can be directly observed, there is no equivalent of a standard unit of capital service and so there is no quantifiable distinction between the volume and quality of capital.
+Conceptually, this is the same as the treatment of labour input, when user-cost weights are given to different forms of capital (such as machinery and software) to reflect their estimated contribution to the production process.
+However, unlike labour, where hours worked can be observed directly, there is no equivalent to a standard unit of capital service and so there is no quantifiable distinction between the volume and quality of capital.

-Hours worked in the UK market sector are aggregated from estimates of each component industry, as set out in Developing improved estimates of quality-adjusted labour inputs using the Annual Survey of Hours and Earnings: a progress report, published in July 2017.
-These differ slightly from those in our Labour productivity release.
+Hours worked in the UK market sector are aggregated from estimates of each component industry, as set out in our Developing improved estimates of quality-adjusted labour inputs using the Annual Survey of Hours and Earnings progress report, published in July 2017.
+These differ slightly from those in our Labour productivity bulletin.

-Estimates of capital services have been compiled using processes and source data, as described in Volume index of UK capital services (experimental): estimates to Quarter 2 (Apr to June) 2017, published in February 2018.
-These changes allow estimation of capital services on a quarterly frequency, while previously, quarterly capital services could only be derived by interpolation of annual series.
+Estimates of capital services have been compiled using processes and source data described in our Volume index of UK capital services (experimental): estimates to Quarter 2 (Apr to June) 2017 article, published in February 2018.
+These changes allow estimation of capital services on a quarterly basis.
+Previously, quarterly capital services could only be derived by the interpolation of annual series.

 Users should be aware that all percentage changes are expressed as changes in (natural) logarithms, which can differ slightly from the discrete percentage changes typically used in our other statistical releases.
 The use of log changes allows our productivity decompositions to be exactly additive across components.
-For more information, see A simple guide to multi-factor productivity.
+For more information, see our Simple guide to multi-factor productivity.

 How do we quality assure and validate the data

-We have quality management systems in place to quality assure the data at different stages of the processing.
+We have quality management systems in place to quality assure the data at different stages of processing.
 The input data used to calculate multi-factor productivity (MFP) data are first quality assured by the internal data provider.
-Then more checks are used throughout data processing to further quality assure our estimates before final publication.
+More checks are then used throughout data processing to quality assure our estimates further before publication.

 How do we disseminate the data

-MFP data and analysis produced by the Office for National Statistics (ONS) are published on the ONS website as part of the quarterly MFP release.
+MFP data and analysis produced by the Office for National Statistics (ONS) are published on the ONS website as part of our annual MFP release.

 Publication dates are planned in advance and pre-announced on the release calendar around 12 months before the agreed release date.